 At noon, I ended my Ban Gioc adventure to head back to Nguom Ngao Cave, the most famous limestone grotto in Cao Bang and an unforgettable attraction for many tourists.

-In Tay dialect Nguom Ngao Cave translates to Tiger Cave.
-According to locals the name was associated to the feisty and menacing tigers that once lived inside, whose growls and roars rumbled and frightened villagers.
+In Tay dialect, Nguom Ngao Cave translates to Tiger Cave.
+According to locals, the name was associated with the feisty and menacing tigers that once lived inside, whose growls and roars rumbled and frightened villagers.

 Another paranormal activity related to the unstoppable flow of water from the cave that once flooded Khuoi Ky Village.
 An old story among the locals has it that the flood carried on until a shaman was urgently invited to perform a ceremony.
 It was only after the spiritual ceremony that the leak halted and village life returned to normal.